Aprian-rie/alx-low_level_programming/README.md

-Starting to code using C programming
+Starting to code using C programming, the journey is very challenging but never say never